seeseexiong/liri-node-app/README.md

 * See Xiong - _initial work_ - [seeseexiong]( https://github.com/seeseexiong)

 ## License
-This project is licensed under Trilogy/University of Minnesota
+This project is licensed under University of Minnesota